lu-w/topllet/README.md

 Topllet is an engine for answering Metric Temporal Conjunctive Queries over OWL2-based Temporal Knowledge Bases.
 Topllet is a fork of Openllet v2.6.6.

+> **``📝``**  This is an early version of Topllet, which is under active development.
+It is possible that you experience performance deficiencies with very large data inputs.

 ## Table of Contents

 1. [Installation](#installation)